BlakeActionUCSD/cse15l-lab-reports/labReport3.md

  + -type f (or -type d for directories) is a necessary tool that allows us to specify what we are searching for, especially when there are directories and files with the same name.

-&emsp;  -wc is a quick and simple to read information on files and directories.
+ + -wc is a quick and simple to read information on files and directories.

 Input 1:
 ```